ejans/odoo_new_api_guideline/source/fields.rst

 Be aware that this assignation will trigger a write into the database.
-If you need to do bulk change or must be careful about performance, you should do classic call to write
+If you need to do bulk change or must be careful about performance, you should do a classic call to write.

 To provide a search function on a non stored computed field you have to add a ``search`` kwarg on the field.
 The value is the name of the function